XanaduAI/QHack-2019/README.md

   `pip install pyquil pennylane-forest`.
 To install the Forest SDK, see the instruction details provided by Rigetti.

-- Microsoft QDK
+- Quantum Development Kit from Microsoft

-  To install the Microsoft SDK, see the instruction details provided by [Microsoft](https://docs.microsoft.com/en-us/quantum/install-guide/index?view=qsharp-preview).
+  To install the Microsoft QDK, see the instruction details provided by [Microsoft](https://docs.microsoft.com/en-us/quantum/install-guide/index?view=qsharp-preview).